My Tears Ricochet

-"My Tears Ricochet" (stylized in all lowercase) is a song written and recorded by American singer-songwriter Taylor Swift.
-It is the fifth track on Swift's eighth studio album, Folklore (2020), which was released on July 24, 2020, through Republic Records.
-The track was produced by Swift, Jack Antonoff and Joe Alwyn.

-Incorporating choir-inflected layered vocals, mellow synths and shuddering drums, "My Tears Ricochet" has been described as a "haunting" tune that blends rock, goth, arena rock and gospel music.
-Its lyrics are a narration by the ghost of a dead woman, which finds its murderer, who she once loved dearly, at its own funeral.
-This dynamic is a metaphor for Swift's feelings of resentment and betrayal towards her former record label's founder, Scott Borchetta, who sold the masters of her back catalog to Scooter Braun.
+"My Tears Ricochet" is a song written and recorded by the American singer-songwriter Taylor Swift for her eighth studio album, Folklore (2020).
+She produced the song with Jack Antonoff and Joe Alwyn.
+"My Tears Ricochet" infuses arena and gothic styles of rock music and gospel.
+The production incorporates choir-inflected layered vocals, mellow synths, and shuddering drums, bringing forth a soundscape that critics described as haunting and sorrowful.
+Its lyrics are a narration by the ghost of a dead woman, who finds her murderer, who she once loved dearly, at her own funeral.

-Critics received "My Tears Ricochet" with rave reviews, praising the song's concept, imagery, emotion, vocals and production.
-Upon Folklores release, "My Tears Ricochet" debuted inside the top 10 of the singles charts in Australia, Malaysia and Singapore, and in the top 20 of the Canadian Hot 100 and the U.S. Billboard Hot 100.
-The song was included on the set list of the Eras Tour (2023).
+Critics received "My Tears Ricochet" with rave reviews, who praised the concept, imagery, emotion, vocals and production.
+Upon release, the song peaked at number 16 on the US Billboard Hot 100 and in the top 15 of the singles charts in Australia, Canada, Malaysia and Singapore.
+"My Tears Ricochet" was included on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).